-The Company has received a declaration from Mrs. D. Vijayalakshmi, confirming that she meets the criteria of Independence as prescribed under the Companies Act, 2013 and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-In the opinion of the Board, Mrs. D. Vijayalakshmi fulfils the conditions specified under Section 149 (6) of the Act, the Companies (Appointment and Qualification of Directors) Rules, 2014 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 for her reappointment as a Public Interest Director (Independent Director) of the Company and is independent of the management.
+The Company has received a declaration from Mr. Suresh Kumar Agarwal, Mr. Vijay Kumar Sharma and Mrs. Chitra Shringare, confirming that they meet the criteria of Independence as prescribed under the Companies Act, 2013 and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+In the opinion of the Board, Mr. Suresh Kumar Agarwal, Mr. Vijay Kumar Sharma and Mrs. Chitra Shringare fulfils the conditions specified under Section 149 (6) of the Act, the Companies (Appointment and Qualification of Directors) Rules, 2014 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 for their appointment as a Public Interest Director (Independent Director) of the Company and is independent of the management.

-Mrs. D. Vijayalakshmi is not disqualified from being re-appointed as a Director in terms of Section 164 of the Act and has given her consent to act as a Public Interest Director of the Company.
+Mr. Suresh Kumar Agarwal, Mr. Vijay Kumar Sharma and Mrs. Chitra Shringare are not disqualified from being appointed as a Director in terms of Section 164 of the Act and has given their consent to act as a Public Interest Director of the Company.